 Feline Herpesvirus (FHV-1) is also known as Feline Viral Rhinotracheitis.
 It is one of the most common contagious respiratory diseases in cats.
 Unvaccinated cats that contract FHV-1 remain lifelong carriers of the virus and easily pass it to other cats through viral shedding.
 The disease can pop up again at any time, especially during times of stress, either causing respiratory issues or just shedding the virus to other cats that are not vaccinated.

 FHV-1 usually causes acute sneezing with nasal discharge, conjunctivitis and corneal ulcers, as well as other possible health concerns.
 Herpes often causes eye loss in very young kittens; in fact, it is the main virus that affects the eye ball (cornea) in the kitten.

 & Doxycycline, and eye ointments, like Terramycin®

 , are important to help prevent secondary infections and allow healing.
 Even with treatment, most cats will be lifelong carriers of the virus.
 Some studies estimate 70% of the feral cat population carries Herpesvirus.

 VACCINATE FOR RHINO

-Because herpes is so common, breeders supplement kittens with L-lysine, such as Duralactin® Feline L-lysine
+Because Herpes is so common, breeders supplement kittens with L-lysine, such as Duralactin® Feline L-lysine

 and Enisyl-F® Treats

-Respiratory cats cannot smell food and thus will not eat.
+Cats with respiratory issues cannot smell food and thus will not eat.
 Flushing their nose with saline drops and using Grizzly Salmon Oil™

 If you need help, call us at 1-800-786-4751.